Hedgehog-Technologies/Fairy-Lights-Redux/README.md

 # Fairy Lights
 Fairy Lights is a Minecraft mod which adds decorative string lights of 16 colors and 16 variants as well as vine and tinsel garland.

+## What happened to the original?
+As of starting this project on 12-22-2025, the [original Fairy Lights](https://github.com/pau101/Fairy-Lights) has not been touched in 2+ years.
+This is a very popular mod that a lot of people would like to see get updated to more recent versions of Minecraft.
+We have decided to try and take up the mantle and revive this project and push it wider via Multiloader compatibility.